-- 3 Blinks: Indicates that the ESP (Exhaust Sensing Probe) has gone out of range too many times in a specified time.
-Perform a manual reset\, If the code returns immediately, the ESP may be damaged or disconnected.
-Otherwise, the exhaust system may need cleaned. - 4 Blinks: Can occur only in Room Temp Mode and indicates Room Sensing Probe failed or not installed.
+- 3 Blinks: Indicates that the ESP (Exhaust Sensing Probe) has lost communication with the circuit board, or has gone out of range more than allowed in a specified time.
+If the unit seems to be operating properly, perform a manual reset.
+If the code persists, contact your dealer. - 4 Blinks: Can occur only in Room Temp Mode and indicates Room Sensing Probe failed or not installed.
 If a Room Sensing Probe is then installed, the status light will automatically reset. - 5 Blinks (In Igniter Auto.
 Mode Only): Indicates that the unit has failed to light within the 36 minute start cycle.
 To reset Turn Mode Selector to "OFF", then turn to either mode again.